Sofia Richie Reportedly Demanding Tons Of Attention From Scott Disick Amid Split Rumors

 Rumors of Scott and Sofia’s split began to circulate late last week after Disick was photographed getting handsy with a mystery woman at Kanye West’s album listening party in Wyoming on Thursday.
 In the following days it was reported that Sofia had dumped Scott for cheating on her during a recent trip to Miami, and that her father, Lionel Richie, threatened to cut her out of his will if she continued her “toxic” relationship with Disick.

 “Sofia and Scott split up.
 He cheated on her in Miami and she found out and told Lionel.
-He said he is going to cut her off and write her out of his will if she continues her relationship with Scott as he thinks he’s extremely toxic for her,” an insider told Us Weekly Magazine.
+He said he is going to cut her off and write her out of his will if she continues her relationship with Scott as he thinks he’s extremely toxic for her,” an insider told Us Weekly.

-However, this week, both Scott Disick and Sofia Richie have denied the break up rumors, which could all be apart of their alleged plan to look like a happy couple after their recent relationship drama.
+However, this week, both Scott Disick and Sofia Richie have denied the breakup rumors, which could all be a part of their alleged plan to look like a happy couple after their recent relationship drama.
 Fans will likely now be watching the couple closely trying to spot any cracks in their romance.